BroCodeAT/watten.py/Commands.md

 **Attributes:**
 - to: str → Name of the Client to send the Command to
 - players: list[str] → The List of the Names of the Players (to is first)

+### PLAYER_TURN
+    A Client has to play a card

+**Attributes:**
+- to: str → Name of the Client to send the Command to
+- available: list[int] → The List of the Cards the Player can play

 # Client to Server